Finding Rumor Sources on Random Trees: Main Results

 \end{thm}

-The above result establishes an explicit upper bound on the error event under the occurrence of a specific event.
-The bound is relatively weaker ($1/k$ versus $\exp(-\Theta(k))$) and holds under specific conditions.
-However, it applies to essentially any generic random tree and demonstrates that the probability of (mis-)estimating later infected nodes decreases.
+The above result establishes an explicit upper bound on the {probability of the error event.
+The bound applies to essentially any generic random tree and demonstrates that the probability of identifying later infected nodes as the rumor source decreases exponentially fast.}